tsecher/bim-gdpr/README.md

 ### Create your service
 #### Simple service.
-You can create a quick service using the addService or createService with simple object :
+You can create a simple service using the addService or createService with a simple object :
 ```javascript

 // Then initialize